mchl-labs/atenadb-cli/README.md

 ## Installation

-1. Download the pre-compiled version of Atena-CLI compatible with you system from the [Release section of this repo](https://github.com/mchl-coder/atenadb-cli/releases).
+1. Download the pre-compiled version of Atena-CLI compatible with you system from the Release section of Github AtenaCLI repo.
 2. Then simply run it.
 3. Congratulation Atena CLi is set up 🎉

+> ⚠️ RECOMMENDATION: Once you have logged in, change your default Admin password immediately.

 ### Requirements: